Jeremy McCoy (double bassist)

-Early life

 McCoy was born in Toronto, Ontario in 1963 but was raised in Ottawa.
 His earliest musical training was from age 6, on piano and as a chorister.
 McCoy took an interest in double bass while at Greenbank Middle School and in 1977, he began to study the instrument with David Currie.
 He received additional instruction from Oscar Zimmerman, Winston Budrow and Thorvald Fredin.
 He received his Bachelor of Music from the Curtis Institute of Music as a student of Roger Scott.

 Career

-Orchestral
+Performance

 Jeremy McCoy began his professional career in 1984 as a member of the National Arts Centre Orchestra.
 In 1985, McCoy joined the Metropolitan Opera Orchestra in New York City and was subsequently promoted to Assistant Principal double bass, which is the chair he currently holds.

 He has also performed as Principal double bass with festival orchestras including the Canadian Chamber Orchestra, Classical Tahoe, and the Mostly Mozart Festival Orchestra.

-Soloist

-McCoy has made many festival appearances as a chamber musician including Marlboro Music, Lincoln Center Festival, Ottawa International Chamber Music Festival, Kneisel Hall and Cooperstown Summer Music Festival.
+McCoy has made many festival appearances as a chamber musician including Marlboro Music, Lincoln Center Festival, Ottawa International Chamber Music Festival, Close Encounters with Music, Rockport Music, Bowdoin International Music Festival, Kneisel Hall and Cooperstown Summer Music Festival.
 In 1995, McCoy performed the Canadian premiere of Jon Deak’s Pulitzer Prize-nominated concerto, Jack and the Beanstalk.

 McCoy has released two solo recordings, Dialogues with Double Bass (Bridge Records) and Baroque Legacy (MSR Classics).